LucaCanali/Miscellaneous/Spark_Physics/Uproot_example.md

-## An example of how to convert ROOT files into Apache Parquet using the Pytho9n package uproot
+## An example of how to convert ROOT files into Apache Parquet using the Python packages uproot and awkward arrays

 - Prerequisite: download/copy the root the files to be converted
 - For files shared via the XRootD protocol (i.e. URLs like `root://...`)